-7. SAFE relaxes regulation on RMB/FX hedging transactions and consults on new rules regarding cross-border security arrangements
+4. SAFE relaxes regulation on RMB/FX hedging transactions and issues new rules regarding cross-border security arrangements

-- On December 19, 2013, SAFE issued the Notice on Adjusting the Administration of RMB/FX Derivative Business (the Notice) which is intended to facilitate domestic entities' hedging of foreign exchange risks.
+• On December 19, 2013, SAFE issued the Notice on Adjusting the Administration of RMB/FX Derivative Business (the Notice) which is intended to facilitate domestic entities' hedging of foreign exchange risks.
 The Notice took effect on January 1, 2014.
 The Notice appeals the filing requirement for conducting currency swap and foreign exchange swap business.
 Banks and their branches that are qualified to conduct RMB/FX forward transactions before the effective date of the Notice may start conducting currency swap and foreign exchange swap business automatically.
 The Notice also relaxes certain restrictions on banks' currency swap business: banks are now permitted to enter into a currency swap transaction without exchanging principal at the effective date with their clients who have borrowed debts denominated in a foreign currency.
 The Notice also allows a bank to decide its own reference exchange rate when conducting cash-settled RMB/FX options with clients or on interbank market as long as the rate is a real and effective rate used in the onshore market.
-Banks are also permitted to use reasonable and appropriate method and parameters at their discretion to calculate the Delta of their RMB/FX option transactions.
-Under previous regulations, banks had to use the method and parameters set out in the CFETS guidance when calculating the Delta. - On February 13, 2014, SAFE published a consultation draft of the "Provisions for Foreign Exchange Control over Cross-border Security".
-The proposed regulations are intended to identify the issues subject to foreign exchange control, significantly reduce the types of cross-border security arrangements subject to quantitative limit, and implement a regime using registration as the main regulatory tool and removing all prior approval requirements.
-The draft regulations define a "cross-border security" as an undertaking made by an entity which uses its own assets, rights or credits to secure obligations owed by itself or a third party by way of a security whether in the form of a guarantee, mortgage, pledge or other forms recognized under Chinese law.
-The regulations divide cross-border security into two types according to the nature of the secured obligations: financing and non-financial security.
-The draft regulations further categorize cross-border security into outbound security, inbound security and other cross-border security based on the registration place of various parties in a transaction and set out different rules accordingly.
-The explanatory note of the draft regulations emphasizes that FX exchange control should be delinked from legality and validity of the security contract.
-Article 30 provides that registration or filing with SAFE is not a condition to the effectiveness of a cross-border security contract.
+Banks are also permitted to use reasonable and appropriate method and parameters at their discretion to

+- calculate the Delta of their RMB/FX option transactions.
+Under previous regulations, banks had to use the method and parameters set out in the CFETS guidance when calculating the Delta. - On June 27, 2014, SAFE issued "Administrative Provisions for Renminbi/Foreign Exchange Derivatives Products Business Offered to Clients by Banks", which apply to the RMB/FX forward, swap and option transactions between banks and their clients (the "RMB/FX Derivatives").
+The provisions, which are intended to facilitate FX hedging by domestic entities, became effective on August 1.